scoyoc/TLVMP/README.md

 Onset data loggers collect temperature, relative humidity, and precipitation data that are exported to comma delimited files (*.csv) using the HOBOware application from Onset.
 This package imports the workbooks and *.csv files into R, than standardizes the data before exporting them to the database.

+Currently, the weather data process is developed for the *.csv files from Hoboware.
+Excel workbook processing is under development.

 Version: 0.0.1

 Depends: R (>= 4.0)